Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Introduction

-In experiments, we evaluate {\swIVA}/{\swIVAconv} in terms of signal distortion reduction and ASR improvement using 2-channel and 3-channel noisy reverberant speech mixtures.
+In experiments, we evaluated {\swIVA}/{\swIVAconv} in terms of signal distortion reduction and ASR improvement using noisy reverberant speech mixtures.
 We first show that the above proposed techniques are all essential for {\swIVA} and {\swIVAconv} to perform effective estimation.
-With these techniques, the switching mechanism largely improves the performance of {\swIVA} and {\swIVAconv}.
-Improvement is substantial and consistent under all experimental conditions when increasing the number of switching states from one (i.e., {\IVA} or {\IVAconv}) to two (i.e., {\swIVA} or {\swIVAconv}) for both the separation matrices and the MCLP filters, although it becomes less stable when further increasing the number of states.
+With these techniques, the switching mechanism largely improves the performances of {\swIVA} and {\swIVAconv}.
+The improvement is substantial and consistent under all experimental conditions when the number of switching states is increased from one (i.e., {\IVA} or {\IVAconv}) to two (i.e., {\swIVA} or {\swIVAconv}) for both the separation matrices and the MCLP filters, although it becomes less stable when additionally increasing the number of states.